airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 You may have wondered, since every program gets loaded into the same place in memory, don\'t they step on each other, or overwrite each other?
 It would seem so.
-However, as a program writer, you only access *virtual memoryvirtual memory*.
+However, as a program writer, you only access *virtual memory*.

-*Physical memoryphysical memory* refers to the actual RAM chips inside your computer and what they contain.
+*Physical memory* refers to the actual RAM chips inside your computer and what they contain.
 It\'s usually between 16 and 512 Megabytes on modern computers.
 If we talk about a *physical memory address*, we are talking about where exactly on these chips a piece of